 In May 2016, Jen and her husband brought their first child into the world.
 We are all delighted for them.

-Renais Dickson, Registered Associate Marriage and Family Therapist, (AMFT #92450 Supervised by Ce Eshelman, LMFT #27146), received her Master’s degree in Counseling Psychology from Santa Clara University and has worked as an Associate Marriage and Family Therapist in community health clinics and middle schools.
+Renais Goddard, Registered Associate Marriage and Family Therapist, (AMFT #92450 Supervised by Ce Eshelman, LMFT #27146), received her Master’s degree in Counseling Psychology from Santa Clara University and has worked as an Associate Marriage and Family Therapist in community health clinics and middle schools.
 She enjoys working with people from all walks of life – children, adolescents, adults, couples, and groups.
 Her clinical experience includes working with depression, anxiety, trauma/PTSD, grief & loss, recovery from abuse, and more.